 Memorial Day has passed, and it’s currently 90 degrees in Chicago as I type this, so I would say we’re pretty much into summertime.
 Which means that it’s time to enjoy all those delicious stone fruits — especially peaches and cherries!
-This cherry peach galette highlights those fruits beautifully, and best of all it’s incredibly easy!
+This peach cherry galette highlights those fruits beautifully, and best of all it’s incredibly easy!
 How is it so easy, you ask?
 Here’s the secret: store-bought pie crust.

-Let’s talk about Galette Crust
+Let’s talk about galette crust

-You can certainly whip up a pie crust or use a puff pastry if you like, but I’m trying to maximize the ease of this recipe.
+You can certainly whip up a pie crust or use a puff pastry if you like, but I’m trying to maximize the ease of this peach cherry galette recipe.
 And minimize my time spent in the kitchen near a preheating oven (did I mention it’s 90 degrees here?).
 I used a Pillsbury refrigerated pie crust, but if you have another favorite you like, feel free to use it and let me know in the comments!

 - peaches and cherries: the stars of the show!

 - granulated sugar: to sweeten our filling just a bit.

 - cornstarch: to thicken the filling up and prevent the galette from being too liquidy.

 - cinnamon: a touch of spice to balance out the sweetness.

 - lemon juice: to brighten up our peaches and cherries.